 You should also make sure the name of each product, its image and a description is in line with the product’s SPC.

 You must choose medicines for promotion based on their medical suitability rather than for any financial gain.

 You should not allow promotions like discounts or buy one get one free that try to influence the person who prescribes the medicines.

 As the marketing authorisation holder you must make sure that any advertising claims you make are supported by information in the product’s SPC.

 All antibiotic products authorised in the UK are POM-V. Promotion of antibiotics should not encourage unnecessary use of these medicines and all advertising material should contain a strap line indicating that the prescription and use of the product should be in accordance with the responsible use of antibiotics.

 Accurate prescribing and administration helps to reduce resistance

 NOAH has also published additional guidance on antibiotics.

 Wholesale Dealer authorisation holders

-Wholesale dealers may send a price list of authorised human medicinal products to a vet for use under the cascade only when requested.
-The list must clearly state that the products do not have a Marketing Authorisation for veterinary use.
+Wholesale dealers may send a price list of authorised human medicines to a vet for use under the cascade only when requested.
+The list must clearly state that the products do not have a veterinary Marketing Authorisation.